jacobboykin/jacobboykin.github.io/_posts/2017-03-02-writing-reliable-powershell-scripts-part-i.md

 ---
 layout: post
-title: Writing Reliable PowerShell scripts
+title: Writing Reliable PowerShell Scripts - Part I
 date: 2017-03-02
 banner_image: reliable-powershell.png
 tags: [PowerShell, Windows, IT, Automation]
 ---

 Automating tasks with PowerShell is awesome - but when you begin to automate more complex tasks that run on production servers, it's important that your PowerShell scripts do what you expect them to.
 And if they don't - they should handle themselves appropriately.
-In this article I'll be discussing a few ways you can write better, more reliable PowerShell scripts.
+In this first part of the Writing Reliable PowerShell Scripts series, I'll be discussing a few ways you can write better, more reliable PowerShell scripts.

 {% include image_caption.html imageurl="https://raw.githubusercontent.com/jacobboykin/100-days-of-code/master/img/day_7.gif" title="Kermit Hacking" %}